California wildfires prompt new warnings amid record heat, erratic winds

 The heat elevated wildfire risks to “critical” in some areas, including parts of the North Bay, where the devastating Glass Fire continues to burn near hard-hit Calistoga.
-Red Flag Warnings were also in effect for the South Bay, central Mendocino County, western Monterey County and most of the Los Padres National Forest, Cal Fire stated.
+Red-flag warnings were also in effect for the South Bay, central Mendocino County, western Monterey County and most of the Los Padres National Forest, Cal Fire stated.

-While winds are not expected to be nearly as intense as they were Sunday and Monday, when the Glass Fire destroyed vineyards, homes and forced thousands to evacuate with little warning in Napa and Sonoma counties, the heat and shifting winds are expected to make the fire more difficult to contain.
+While winds are not expected to be nearly as intense as they were Sunday and Monday, when the Glass Fire destroyed vineyards and homes and forced thousands to evacuate with little warning in Napa and Sonoma counties, the heat and shifting winds are expected to make the fire more difficult to contain.
 The extreme temperatures and erratic winds may be ideal for generating tall plumes of smoke and ash above the Glass Fire and other preexisting blazes, allowing them to spread further.
 Any new fires could also spread rapidly given conditions through Friday.

-In the Los Angeles metro area, numerous record highs were set on Wednesday with more likely to fall again on Thursday.
+In the Los Angeles metro area, numerous record highs were set Wednesday, with more likely to fall again Thursday.
 For example, Long Beach Airport reached 105 degrees Wednesday, breaking its old record of 100, set in 1992.
 The heat Thursday is expected to reach coastal areas, which had been spared by a breeze off the relatively cool waters of the Pacific Ocean.

 Higher elevations in the Los Angeles area failed to see temperatures drop below the upper 80s to low 90s early Thursday morning.